Karankhatik/q-ans-app/README.md

-# q-ans-app
+# q-and-app
 Features:
 - React-based frontend with Bootstrap for responsive UI design
 - Node.js backend using Express framework for creating APIs
 - Integration with an open API to fetch data based on user queries
-- Communication between frontend and backend using API requests
+- Communication between front and backend using API requests
 - Error handling and security considerations implemented
 - Optimized performance for efficient data retrieval and rendering